fasthall/gochariots/doc/run_in_docker.md

 # Run gochariots in Docker
 The image is derived from official golang:1.8-alpine image.
-Pleasesee [Dockerfile](../Dockerfile) for details.
+Please see [Dockerfile](../Dockerfile) for details.

 To deploy a complete gochariots cluster, there are 6 components required.
 For the functionality of each component, please refer to the [paper](https://openproceedings.org/2015/conf/edbt/paper-236.pdf) or [README.md](../README.md).